trychlos/pwix-accounts-ui/README.md

     The returned value is an array where each item is a HTML string '`<a>...</a>`'.

     A reactive data source.

+- `AccountsUI.i18n.namespace()`

+    This method returns the `pwix:i18n` namespace of the `pwix:accounts-ui` package.

+    With that name, anyone is so able to provide additional translations.

 - `AccountsUI.preferredLabel( id|user [, preferred] )`